chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 4) Prepare a known environment map for robots.
 The format of the map is JPEG.
 Such as map_8590.jpg, simmap.jpg, or bigmap.jpg
 map_8590.jpg has 85 width and 90 height.
 simmap.jpg is 630x651.
 bigmap.jpg is 1220x1260.

 5) Pre-define the split keys of energy grid map for HBase
 If there is a new map, following command can be used to find the split keys.
+Noting that this command should be read in raw data.
 $SPLITKEYS=`hadoop jar mcls-all-7.jar util.metrics.Sampler -i file:///Users/ubuntu/jpg/simmap.jpg -o 18 --splitNumber 4`
 -i is the map image which will be use for localization.
 -o is the resolution of orientation.
 --splitNumber is the number of region nodes.

 6) Upload map.jpg into HDFS
 If you need more detailed instructions, access to the website ( http://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/FileSystemShell.html ) or refer to the book, Hadoop: The definitive guide.
 The simple instructions could be obtained by typing the following command.
 $hadoop help

 To upload image file to the cloud types
 $hadoop fs -copyFromLocal map.jpg hdfs:///user/ubuntu/map.jpg
 $hadoop fs -ls hdfs:///user/ubuntu

 Off-line:

 1) Export environment variables